gungorenu/factorio-frostpunk-theme/Readme.md

 todo list for the mod

-- HARD **Manual Spawn Cliffs:** spawn the FPF cliffs on map, surrounding the furnace
-- HARD **Spawn Crater With Script:** this is the code of Abandoned Ruins mod, hopefully taking code shall be easy
+- HARD **OnChunk Build Queue:** this is the solution to the bug about built stuff being overwritten
 - EASY **Supplementary Burner Generator:** a simple generator for outposts since they also require power.
 SBG mod looks perfect for that, and it shall be part of this mod (I shall copy code of it)
 - EASY **Disable Power Options:** while in Factorio they have good use, in the Frostpunk theme they are absolutely cheating and against the idea of the theme.
 Steam Engine, Solar Panel and nuclear power (Nuclear Reactor, Steam Turbine, Heat Pipe, Heat Exchanger) shall be disabled.
 - EASY **Abandoned Resources:** spawning a single furnace seems weird, maybe I should put some chests around furnace, and even turrets etc? like the Abandoned Ruins mod. if there shall be turrets then probably I need to define a new force which is enemy to player and ally to furnace force, maybe?